fcitil/2D-Path-Planning-Algorithm/README.md

 # 2D-Path-Planning-Algorithm
  	The Algorithm was developed for swarm uav applications.
-  IT can still be upgraded by new optimization methods It is designed run in offline environments for holonomic platforms.
+  It can still be upgraded by new optimization methods It is designed to be run on offline environments for holonomic platforms.
  	It requires low CPU allocation.
  	The Algorithm is implemented based on:
   ## References